7 Day Vegetarian Diet Plan – Overview

 Vegetarianism is defined as a way of life that strictly avoids using animal products and services based on the exploitation of animals and cruelty, whether for food, clothing, or any other purpose.

 Therefore, the vegetarian diet excludes all animal products, including meat, eggs, and milk.

 There is various rationale behind people’s choice of a vegetarian diet.
-These typically range from ethics to environmental concerns, but they can also come from a strong desire to improve health.
+These typically range from ethics to environmental concerns but can also come from a strong desire to improve health.